- Change the percentage of total traffic that's eligible to enter your experiment

 From the Experiments dashboard, navigate to your experiment.

 You can also change your traffic allocation and distribution directly from the Results page.
 Click Edit Experiment > Traffic Allocation.

 In the Traffic Allocation dialog, under Experiment Traffic Allocation, change the percentage of eligible visitors who enter your experiment.
 If you choose 50%, half of the visitors who land on your page and meet your audience conditions will enter the experiment and be tracked in results.

 Under Variation Traffic Distribution, you can adjust the percentage of traffic that will be bucketed into a particular variation.
 For example, if you have four variations and the traffic is distributed equally, each new visitor has a 25% chance of being placed into each variation.

-Changes to the traffic allocation and distribution will only affect new visitors.
-Existing visitors (whether or not they were bucketed in a variation) will keep seeing the same variation, even after you change the traffic allocation or distribution.
-Visitors who are excluded from the experiment will always be excluded, even if you change the overall traffic allocation to 100%.
+Changes to traffic distribution will only affect new visitors.
+Existing visitors (whether or not they were bucketed in a variation) will keep seeing the same variation, even after you change traffic distribution.
+Visitors who are excluded from the experiment will always be excluded.

 If you are changing the traffic allocation from a previously published traffic allocation, Optimizely will add a yellow "changed" label indicating that this traffic allocation has not been published yet.

 You will need to click on "Publish Experiment" for the new traffic allocation to take into effect.